Weakens 15 companies · First observed September 2024 · Updated July 2026 Explore in the graph

 For buyers

 A credit hides the dollar-to-compute conversion, and that rate can change unilaterally — Cursor's 2025 credit-pool switch was opaque enough to force a public refund.
 Before committing, ask for the dollar value of a credit per feature and whether that ratio is contractually fixed.
+Note where the credit sits: in most plans it rides on top of a seat (you pay for both), but a handful of vendors (Qodo's 2026 switch to a pure team-wide pool) now let the credit replace the seat entirely.

 For vendors

 A credit economy needs a metering layer that converts every feature's real cost into credits, a balance/top-up system, and clear in-product disclosure of burn rate — plus the governance to change conversion rates without a trust rupture.
+Credits remain the natural meter for the usage layer; for the base, seats still dominate the corpus (175 vs 123), so most vendors stack credits on a seat rather than replace it.

 Outlook — what to watch